 Click OK to continue.

-Make sure that the selected XDC file has been added into the list of sources, and that the Copy constraint files into project is checked, then click Finish.
+Make sure that the selected XDC file has been added to the list of sources, and that the Copy constraint files into project is checked, then click Finish.

 Note: Leaving the Copy… box unchecked means that any editing done to the constraint file will be reflected in the original copy.
 Checking the box is highly recommended

-Find and uncomment the lines that call get_ports on the names led and clk by removing the '#' symbol at the beginning of the line.
-On some boards the clock port will consist of two different ports, clk_p and clk_n.
-The clock port is occasionally named something like sysclk, but always appears at the top of the XDC file.
-Uncomment the create_clock line that follows the clock port/s definition as well.
+1. On some boards, the clock port will consist of two different ports, clk_p and clk_n.
+On others, it may be named something like sysclk, but always appears at the top of the XDC file.

-Note: A board using clk_p/clk_n pins means that the input clock that uses differential logic.
-If you want to know more, read this article on low-voltage differential signalling.
+2. A board using clk_p and clk_n pins means that the input clock uses differential logic.
+If you want to know more, read this article on low-voltage differential signaling.